 To help you experience the best San Francisco has to offer—with the least amount of stress and strain—we've called upon our Racertrips™ San Francisco Ambassadors to answer your marathon FAQs and to recommend their favorite sites, their top restaurants, and their go-to hotel accommodations.

-This is your custom-tailored San Francisco Marathon Travel Guide.
+This is your custom-tailored Marathon Travel Guide for San Francisco.
 Your Racecation Starts Here.™

 San Francisco Marathon and Half Marathon FAQs